neovrnaz/object-ipsum/README.md

 > Short blurb about what your product does.

 Carry an entire list of addresses and phone numbers in your terminal
-* List some bullet points of the projects features
+* List some bullet points of the Objects features

 <p align="center">
   <img src="https://via.placeholder.com/728x350.png?text=Placeholder+Image" width="600" alt=""/>